-In this email you going to describe what's in your course.
-Make sure to write everything from a "sales angle" - this simply means empathizing with your readers and talking about the final benefits not features.
+In this email, you’ll describe what's in your course.
+Make sure to write everything from a "sales angle" — this simply means empathizing with your readers and talking about the final benefits, not features.

 - Bad: We provide email segmentation

 - Good: We provide email segmentation that lets you target interested parties and make an average of 30% more on each sale

 Tell what’s in your course.
 Explain the various modules and takeaways and build up the value of your “bonus content.”

 At the end, tell your students that your course will become available to buy tomorrow.

 I would also add a click-to-tweet.
 You can use these tweets as social proof later.
 The program is free.